BGnoinski/gnoinski.ca/ben/build_site/content/makefile_vs_python_pt3.md

   54  136 1587 newmake.py
 ```

-2.8421X more words in the python script.
+2.84X more words in the python script.
+No noticible difference in speed.
+Upload could be skewed due to network conditions.

 ** Make arparse work **

-I wanted a way to not have to use a bunch of statements to figure out which argument was used, I just wanted the action on the command line called.
+I wanted to avoid a bunch of if statements to figure out which argument was used, I just wanted the action on the command line called.
 I found [This link which does exactly what I want](https://stackoverflow.com/questions/27529610/call-function-based-on-argparse?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa)

 ```
 def main(args):